PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 When using App-Owns-Data embedding, you must pass a security token back to the browser.
-However, this security token is not an Azure AD access token but instead an Power BI embed token.
+However, this security token is not an Azure AD access token but instead an Power BI **embed token**.
 Unlike Azure AD access tokens, embed tokens are created by the Power BI REST API and not Azure AD.
-You generate embed tokens by calling the Power BI REST API using the trusted code that runs as the all-powerful service principal and your code is able to determine exactly how much (or how little) permissions you'd like to give to the current user.
+You generate embed tokens by calling the Power BI REST API using the trusted code that runs as the all-powerful service principal.
+When the service principal creates and embed token, it is the developer responsibility to determine exactly how much (or how little) permissions to give to the current user.

-The **AppOwnsDataWebApi** application contains the trusted code which calls the Power BI Service as a service principal.
-It is also important to note that **AppOwnsDataWebApi** authenticates with Client Credentials Flow using the same Azure AD application as **AppOwnsDataAdmin**.
+In the **App-Owns-Data Starter Kit** solution, **AppOwnsDataWebApi** authenticates using the same Azure AD application as **AppOwnsDataAdmin**.
 That means that both applications run under the identity of a single service principal giving **AppOwnsDataWebApi** admin access to any Power BI workspaces that has been created by **AppOwnsDataAdmin**.

 <img src="Images\ReadMe\media\image9.png" style="width:3.43169in;height:1.42945in" />